Click on the images below for more details

 The dates that can be associated with this instrument with complete assurance are the following:

 The publication of this entry follows shortly after the date 1878 when the instrument was known to have belonged to 'M. Pilette' in Brussels.
 The source of the information is Victor Mahillon, one-time director of the Brussels Museum of Musical Instruments.
 The statement: ‘Paintings in Vernis Martin, lately removed’ in the above entry almost certainly refers, not to the external decoration which clearly still exists, but to the soundboard decoration which, along with the date, was removed.
-This is confirmed by the later editions of Grove's Dictionary which do not give the date but list the instrument as ‘n.d.’ = no date The soundboard was later decorated (without a date) by Mabel Dolmetsch when it belonged to Arnold Dolmetsch.
-The subsequent entries in the later editions of Grove's Dictionary make it clear that this entry does in fact refer the same instrument.
+This is confirmed by the later editions of Grove's Dictionary which do not give the date but list the instrument as ‘n.d.’ = no date The soundboard seems later to have been decorated (without a date) by Mabel Dolmetsch when it belonged to Arnold Dolmetsch.
+Similar details in the subsequent entries in the later editions of Grove's Dictionary make it clear that this entry does in fact refer the same instrument.

 2. 1750 - the date written on the first jack of all three of the surviving rows of jacks with 58 jacks in each row.
 This number of jacks corresponds to the width of the instrument when the tail, spine and front board ornaments and the inside and outside of the lid ornaments and paintings were painted.
-Many features of the musical alteration which were made to the instrument in 1750 are of absolutely superb quality so that it is at least possible that the musical alterations to the instrument made then is by François Étienne II Blanchet, who had the title Facteur des clavessins du Roi.
-This would not be surprising if the instrument was decorated by François Boucher, one of King Louis XV’s favourite painters.
+Many features of the musical alteration which were made to the instrument in 1750 are of absolutely superb quality typical of the work of François Étienne II Blanchet, who has been positively identified as the author of the ravalement, and who had the title Facteur des clavessins du Roi.

 Click here to see a larger image of the date 1750 on the jacks.

-3. 1786 - the date written by Nicolas Hoffman on the front surface of the full-width lower belly rail and visible with the keyboards removed: "[Re]fait par Nicolas Hoffmann a Paris 1786".
-In 1786 the instrument already had a full 5-octave compass from F1 to f3.
+3. 1786 - the date written by Nicolas Hoffman on the front surface of the full-width lower belly rail and visible with the keyboards removed: "[Re]fait par Nicolas Hoffman a Paris 1786".
+In 1786 the instrument had a full 5-octave compass from F1 to f3.
 By this date Louis XV was dead so the instrument may then have belonged to Louis XVI.
-Jacques Barberini may also have worked on the instrument at (or around) this time as his calling card was found on the full-width ravalement baseboard
+Jacques Barberini must also have worked on the instrument at (or around) this time as his calling card was found on the full-width ravalement baseboard.

-4. 1878 - belonged to one M. Pilette (I can find nothing about this person) in Brussels according to the first edition of the Dictionary of Music and Musicians (see above).
+4. 1878 - The harpsichord belonged to one M. Pilette (I can find nothing about this person) in Brussels according to the first edition of the Dictionary of Music and Musicians (see above).

 - Grant O’Brien, April, 2017